-Animal Control Officer: Job Description and Requirements for Starting a Career As an Animal Control Officer
+Animal Control Officer: Job Description and Career Requirements

 Animal control officers enforce local and regional laws concerning the care and treatment of animals.
-They parole public areas, looking for potential signs of distressed animals, and work directly with citizens concerning animal control issues.
+They patrol public areas looking for potential signs of distressed animals, and work directly with citizens concerning animal control issues.
 Some officers also educate the public about animal control safety.
 Read on for more information about starting a career as an animal control officer.

 Animal Control Officer Job Description